ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 - `main.js`: First JavsScript to be loaded.
 It mostly contains GUI definitions.
 - `renderer.js`: DSP part.
 Loaded as Web Worker.

-These 3 files are also found in all other synthesizers. `FDNReverb` might be a good example because the code is relatively short.
+`FDNReverb` might be a good example because the code is relatively short.

 ### Audio File Handling
 See `common/wave.js`.